New restaurant plan for old Laois post office

 The entire property includes a large walled rear garden and a variety of outbuildings.
 Under the plans, the property would be bounded by a new 2.1m capped stone wall, to create a 25m² rear outdoor space.

-The planning application also includes the construction a 15m² single-storey lean-to extension to the rear of the former post office, to contain an accessible toilet for customers.
+The planning application also includes the construction of a 15m² single-storey lean-to extension to the rear of the former post office, to contain an accessible toilet for customers.